TUDA-MUST/ChrisBox/BUILDING_INSTRUCTIONS.md

 Then connect both halfs of the casing and tighten the screws.
 The ChrisBox is finished!

+> [!TIP]
-> **Hint:** Place the top half on top of the lower half with the screws and spacers on a table.
+> Place the top half on top of the lower half with the screws and spacers on a table.
 Then move the assembly to the edge of the table that one screw can be tightened.
 Repeat for the other screws.

 <p align="center">
       <img src="/data/ChrisBox_Assembly_4_screws.JPG" width="49%">